waweir/w5d1-make-a-library/README.md

 ```
 md.removeClass(selector, className)
 ```
-Removes the defined CSS class to the first element returned from the CSS query selector
+Removes the defined CSS class to the first element returned from the CSS query selector.
 #### Arguments
 selector: The CSS query selector to search on.

 className: CSS class to remove from the element.
 #### Returns
 Removes the CSS class the first HTML element returned from the CSS query selector.